 Predicts kinase-substrate relationships based on protein domains with the assumption that kinase-substrate interactions are accomplished with kinase-domain interactions.
 PhosD identifies the kinases that phosphorylate corresponding proteins by further considering protein-protein interactions.
-Some predictions were validated by signaling pathways in which they were involved, indicating the predictive power of PhosD.
-In addition, it was found that the number of known substrates will affect the prediction accuracy when predicting new substrates for a kinase and the domains in proteins targeted by multiple kinases are more conserved.
+Some predictions were validated by signaling pathways in which they were involved.

 Retrieves kinase-substrate predictions from NetworKIN algorithm and contains various statistical modules for further analysis.
 PhosphoSiteAnalyzer is a bioinformatical tool for analyzing (quantitative) phosphoproteome datasets.
 It has a modular design where each module represents a statistical analysis method for extracting various biological features from the phosphoproteomic data set.
 It also is a computational tool created with the aim of facilitating complex kinase−substrate network analysis in a user-friendly and user-tailored way.

 A protein kinase identification web server is presented for the identification of the protein kinases responsible for experimentally verified P-sites at high specificity, which incorporates the composition of monomer spectrum (CMS) encoding strategy and support vector machines (SVMs).